mafomail/perfex_sms_goip/README.md

 Steps to reproduce the issue

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.

 Support
 GitHub Issues: Report bugs or request features
 Documentation: Check this README and Perfex CRM documentation